-For TLS Certificates, a list of pre-approved Certificate Requesters, is included in the enrollment system limiting who can submit Certificate Applications.
+For TLS Server Certificates, a list of pre-approved Certificate Requesters, is included in the enrollment system limiting who can submit Certificate Applications.

-For Mailbox-Validated S/MIME Certificates, authority is implicit based on demonstration of control according to [Section 3.2.2.10](#).
+For Mailbox-validated S/MIME Certificates, authority is implicit based on demonstration of control according to Section 3.2.2.9.

-For Sponsor-Validated S/MIME Certificates, authority of the request is verified through the demonstrated control by the Legal Entity over the email address using a technical or administrative control.
+For Organization-validated S/MIME Certificates, authority of the request is verified through the demonstrated control by the Legal Entity over the Mailbox Address using a technical or administrative control.